bkuhlmann/auther/README.md

 # Setup

-Type the following from the command line to securely install (recommended):
+For a secure install, type the following from the command line (recommended):

     gem cert --add <(curl -Ls http://www.redalchemist.com/gem-public.pem)
     gem install auther -P HighSecurity

-...or type the following to insecurely install (not recommended):
+...or, for an insecure install, type the following (not recommended):

     gem install auther